2024 Copa América final: Pre-match overcrowding

 The stadium was expected to be sold-out with a crowd of over 65,000 attendees.
-At around 5:40 pm EDT, hours before the scheduled kickoff of 8:00 pm EDT, dozens of fans (primarily Colombian fans) jumped over security railings and ran past police officers into the stadium; a few tried to enter through the ventilation system.
+Around 5:40 pm EDT, hours before the scheduled kickoff of 8:00 pm EDT, dozens of fans (primarily Colombian fans) jumped over security railings and ran past police officers into the stadium; a few tried to enter through the ventilation system.
 Several of the incidents occurred at the southwest gate dedicated to journalists, VIPs, and players' families.
 In response, police officers locked the entrance gates.
-At around 8:10 pm EDT, stadium security re-opened the gates to avoid a crowd crush and to slowly allow ticket-holders into the stadium.
+Around 8:10 pm EDT, stadium security re-opened the gates to avoid a crowd crush and slowly allow ticket-holders into the stadium.
 Thousands of fans were prevented from entering the stadium due to the incidents.

 Hard Rock Stadium issued a statement that "In anticipation of tonight's Copa América final, thousands of fans without tickets attempted to forcibly enter the stadium, putting other fans, security and law enforcement officers at extreme risk."
 The start of the final match was delayed by 82 minutes until 9:22 pm EDT.
 An estimated 7,000 people gained entry without tickets.
 Stadium security continued to check tickets of those inside the stadium and clear crowded aisles while the match was underway.

 550 officers from the Miami-Dade Police Department were assigned to the match.
 Multiple arrests were made for trespassing and battery on a police officer.
 The Miami-Dade Fire Rescue Department set up an emergency station inside the stadium for fans suffering from heat exhaustion in the 88 F heat.